KolyaKorruptis/KarlMarks/README.md

 ## Notes
 This is a hobby project I wrote for my own amusement.
 A few coding standards have been knowingly broken:
-  - Extremely terse CSS class names and IDs would be bad for collaboration, but I don't expect any.
+  - Extremely terse CSS names.
-  - Using IDs in JS without selection might run the risk of anything overwriting them, but I plan on keeping this page autonomous.
+  - Using DOM elements without selecting them in JS.